Abrasive is certainly not the way I would describe Nilema

 defend her views effectively.
 Her keynote, ‘the

-Power of Creative Abrasion’, for the SCL Conference in September
+Power of Creative Abrasion’, for the SCL Conference in September, a title

 initially at odds with itself, soon made perfect sense.